 - 1. Go to Administration > Data sources > Specify servers. - 2.
 Click Discovery Accelerator customers, and then click Add new Discovery Accelerator customer. - 3.
 In the Customer name field, enter a unique display name of the DA customer.
-This name appears in the screens that are used to configure Enterprise Vault volumes. - 4.
-In the Discovery Accelerator server field, enter the DNS name of the physical server that runs Discovery Accelerator. - 5.
-In the Discovery Accelerator customer ID field, enter the customer ID value that is obtained from Discovery Accelerator.
-Each unique combination of Discovery Accelerator server name and customer ID can be used only one time.
+This name appears in the screens that are used to configure Enterprise Vault volumes.

-- 6. In the Customer virtual directory field, enter the IIS Virtual Directory where the Discovery Accelerator web service is located. - 7.
-In the Discovery Accelerator installation folder field, enter the path where Enterprise Vault Business Accelerator was installed on the Discovery Accelerator server.
-IBM StoredIQ Platform requires this path so that Discovery Accelerator can be accessed during configuration. - 8.
+- 4. In the Discovery Accelerator server field, enter the DNS name of the physical server that runs Discovery Accelerator. - 5.
+In the Customer virtual directory field, enter the IIS Virtual Directory where the Discovery Accelerator web service is located. - 6.
 Click OK to save the site.